Infusing Theory of Mind into Socially Intelligent LLM Agents: Related Work

-\paragraph{Look-Ahead Simulation in Self-Training Agents.} In this work we leverage look-ahead, a planning technique where an agent simulates the potential outcomes several steps into the future to make more informed decisions in the present.
+\paragraph{Look-Ahead Simulation in Self-Training Agents.} In this work, we leverage look-ahead, a planning technique where an agent simulates the potential outcomes several steps into the future to make more informed decisions in the present.
 In text generation, look-ahead search was employed for decoding, prioritizing tokens that lead to better overall generated text \citep{lu2022neurologic,fu2024lookahead_decoding} or faster inference \citep{leviathan2023speculative_decoding,chen2023speculative_sampling}.
 More recently, look-ahead signals were used in GRPO \citep{guo2025deepseek}, an RL algorithm used in LLM preference tuning.
-GRPO obviates the need for human-labeled data by generating multiple outputs, simulating their outcomes with an LLM-as-a-judge \citep{gu2024llm_judge}, and rewarding outputs that yield better outcomes.
 In general, many simulation-based methods focus on outcome alignment using RL \citep{xi-etal-2024-teaching,pang2024matrix}.
 Conversely, we use simulation to generate training examples, similarly to \citet{hoang-etal-2025-lam}.
-In the context of social dialogues, prior work targeting Sotopia employed a similar approach of generating conversations, simulating their outcome with an LLM judge (e.g., in terms of goal achievement), and using this signal to select positive training examples or as a reward in RL \citep{wang2024sotopia_pi,kong2025sdpo,yu2025sotopia_rl}.
-Instead of directly optimizing utterances that lead to goal achievement or other desirable outcomes -- which could lead to reward hacking -- we explicitly train our model to use ToM in social dialogues; we improve both the model's ability to reason about mental states, as well as the capacity to consider this information when generating utterances.
+In the context of social dialogues, prior work targeting Sotopia employed a similar approach of generating conversations and simulating their outcome with an LLM judge \citep{wang2024sotopia_pi,kong2025sdpo,yu2025sotopia_rl}.
+Instead of directly optimizing utterances that lead to goal achievement -- which could lead to reward hacking -- we explicitly train our model to use ToM in social dialogues; we improve both the model's ability to reason about mental states, as well as the capacity to consider this information when generating utterances.